fs-feup/autonomous-systems/docs/tutorials/environment_setup.md

 This simulator is very light and can run on anything, inside or outside a docker container.
 Follow the [tutorial](./environment_setup/pacsim_setup.md), or repher to its [fork repo](https://github.com/fs-feup/pacsim) right away.

+#### EUFS

+This simulator is mostly used to simulate the LiDAR because it is quite light, and it requires Ubuntu to work.
+To set it up, refer to the short [tutorial](./environment_setup/eufs_setup.md) or to the full [tutorial](https://github.com/fs-feup/eufs-sim) in EUFS Simulator's repository.

 ### Static Analysis